justWin01/ECL_WEB-Initial-/README.md

-Integrated Service Request, Inventory, and Client Payment Transaction System for ECL-Micro Network and Data Solutions
+# Integrated Service Request, Inventory, and Client Payment Transaction System
+### ECL-Micro Network & Data Solutions

 This repository presents a web-based integrated system developed for ECL-Micro Network and Data Solutions.
 The system automates the management of service requests, inventory, and client payment transactions, replacing traditional manual processes with an efficient computerized solution.

-This project represents a possible system output for ECL-Micro Network and Data Solutions, designed to support daily operations, improve data accuracy, and enhance decision-making.
+This project serves as a system output for ECL-Micro Network and Data Solutions, supporting daily operations, improving data accuracy, streamlining workflows, and enhancing decision-making.

+---

+## 1. Project Overview

+The Integrated Service Request, Inventory, and Client Payment Transaction System is designed to centralize the company’s core operations into a single accessible platform.
+Prior workflows relied heavily on manual recording and face-to-face transactions, which led to delays, data inconsistencies, and inefficiencies.
+This system addresses these challenges by digitizing all service-related processes.

+---

-Project Objectives
+## 2. Project Objectives

-General Objective
+### General Objective
 To develop an integrated web-based system that automates and manages service requests, inventory, and client payment transactions for ECL-Micro Network and Data Solutions, improving operational efficiency and record management.

-Specific Objectives

-To design and implement a service request module that enables clients to submit service reports and allows staff and administrators to process and monitor requests efficiently.

-To develop an inventory tracking and management system that ensures accurate monitoring of products, parts, and stock levels.

-To generate comprehensive reports on service requests, inventory status, and client payment transactions to support management decision-making.

-System Scope

-This system focuses on the development of an Integrated Service Request, Inventory, and Client Payment Transaction System tailored specifically for ECL-Micro Network and Data Solutions.

-The system supports the following core functions:

-Submission and management of client service requests

-Inventory recording, tracking, and updating of stock levels

-Recording and monitoring of client payment transactions

-Role-based access for Admin, Staff, and Clients

-Generation of basic operational reports

-The primary goal is to replace manual processes with a centralized digital platform that reduces errors, organizes records, and improves overall operational efficiency.

-System Limitations

-Despite its functionality, the system has the following limitations:

-The system is designed exclusively for internal use within ECL-Micro Network and Data Solutions and is not connected to other branches or external systems.

-Advanced features such as mobile application support, third-party integrations, and automated analytics are not included.

-System evaluation focuses only on its basic functionalities, namely:

-Service request management

-Inventory tracking

-Client payment transaction recording

-Large-scale deployment, performance stress testing, and enterprise-level scalability are outside the scope of this project.

-Target Users

-Admin – Manages inventory, staff assignments, payments, and reports

-Staff/Technicians – Handles assigned service requests and updates task status

-Clients – Submits service requests, checks status, and makes payments
+### Specific Objectives
+- To design and implement a service request module that enables clients to submit service reports and allows staff and administrators to process and monitor requests efficiently.
+- To develop an inventory tracking and management system that ensures accurate monitoring of products, parts, and stock levels.
+- To record and monitor client payment transactions effectively.
+- To generate comprehensive reports on service requests, inventory status, and client payment transactions to support management decision-making.
+- To implement role-based access control for Admins, Staff, and Clients.

+---

+## 3. System Scope

+The scope of this project is limited to developing an internal web-based system tailored specifically for ECL-Micro Network and Data Solutions.

+### Core Functionalities
+- Client service request submission.
+- Service request monitoring and updating.
+- Inventory recording, stock tracking, and updating.
+- Client payment transaction recording.
+- Basic reporting tools for service requests, inventory status, and payments.
+- Role-based access for Admin, Staff, and Clients.

+The system aims to eliminate manual processes and centralize workflow management.

+---

+## 4. System Limitations

+- The system is designed exclusively for internal use and does not support multi-branch integration.
+- Mobile application support is not included.
+- No third-party API integrations are implemented.
+- System evaluation focuses only on three main modules:
+  - Service Request Management
+  - Inventory Tracking
+  - Payment Transaction Recording
+- Advanced analytics, data visualization dashboards, and automated notifications may not be fully implemented depending on project scope.
+- Enterprise-grade scalability and load testing are excluded.

+---

+## 5. Target Users

+- **Admin** – Manages inventory, staff accounts, payments, and system reports.
+- **Staff / Technicians** – Handles assigned service requests, updates task status, and assists in maintenance activities.
+- **Clients** – Submits service requests, views progress, and makes payments.

+---

+## 6. Key Features

+- Web-based service request submission and tracking.
+- Real-time inventory management with stock updating.
+- Centralized payment transaction monitoring.
+- Admin dashboard with reports summary.
+- User account management with role-based permissions.
+- Organized and searchable service records.

+---

+## 7. Technology Stack

+- **Frontend:** HTML, CSS, JavaScript
+- **Backend:** Python (Flask) or PHP (depending on version used)
+- **Database:** MySQL / MariaDB
+- **Styling:** CSS, Tailwind (optional), Bootstrap (optional)
+- **Version Control:** Git / GitHub

+---

+## 8. System Architecture (Simplified)